SatyaDileep/HibernateForDummies/README.md

 - Mapping is generally taken through Annotations / XML.
 There can be multiple mapping files { no. of POJO's=no. of mapping files}
 - Using annotations is more simpler.
 Mapping config contains the mapping between java object and database columns which tells hibernate which kind of value to be stored in the db.
 - Mapping config is then attached in configuration file.
 Configuration file is generally XML, older versions properties file is also used for this purpose but xml is preferred.

+-- This example is about company consisting of employees and departments.
+We are using xml file for hibernate configuration and annotations for orm